Table of Contents[Hide][Show]

 - Bake in the oven for approximately 30-40 minutes or until cooked through.

-- While baking, whisk together the ingredients for the sauce.
+- While baking, whisk together the ingredients for the sauce or use an immersion blender to make it smooth.

 - Serve meatballs with the yogurt sauce.